 Master's degree candidates in several programs have the option to complete a thesis or project in partial fulfillment of degree requirements.
 Candidates should check the requirements of their specific program.
 The thesis is prepared under the direction of the major department and should demonstrate capacity for independent research, facility in organization and expression, and originality in thought.
-The thesis must receive the approval of the department graduate committee and the Director of Graduate Studies, and general guidelines for its preparation may be obtained from the Graduate Studies Office.
-Additional requirements and guidelines may be obtained from the candidate considering completion of a thesis or project should review all guidelines with a faculty advisor before pursuing this choice.
+The thesis must receive the approval of the school or department, and the program's general guidelines for its preparation should be consulted.
+A candidate considering completion of a thesis or project should review all guidelines with a faculty advisor before pursuing this choice.
 Students who anticipate selecting the thesis or project option should so notify the appropriate department office as early in their program as possible.
-A student must formally register his/her intention to make a thesis defense in the Graduate Studies Office.
+A student must formally register her, his, or their intention to make a thesis defense.
 This registration should be done as soon as possible, but in no case later than two weeks prior to the defense.